The Rundown: Finally, ’Fast & Furious’ Will Let Helen Mirren Drive

 This brings me to the point I’m making.
 The kid who fell, Miguel, a sweet boy who gets some bad mentoring early on, ends up in the hospital in a coma and bolted into a halo brace because of a spinal cord injury.
 By the end of the season, he is doing wicked karate moves again in the house party chaos.
 As far as I can tell, his injury is healed by people yelling at him to, like, just make his legs work.

-This is… let’s go with “not great,” which I say as someone who also had a spinal cord injury and was at one point bolted into a halo brace and now uses a power wheelchair to get around.
+This is… let’s go with “not great,” which I say as someone who also has a spinal cord injury and was at one point bolted into a halo brace and now uses a power wheelchair to get around.
 It kind of implies that overcoming the injury is a matter of wanting it enough, which also implies that not overcoming it means someone didn’t want it enough.
 It’s not the best message to put out there, both for a) the general public who is constantly fed sappy inspirational stories about people overcoming their disabilities to achieve greatness without much focus on the harder/uglier/realistic parts of the situation, and for b) younger people with disabilities who could see it and internalize shame/anger because they couldn’t magically heal themselves through the power of positive vibes.

-I know it’s a little silly to run through a fun karate show and point out very specific medical inaccuracies, but it’s one of the things that stinks about the portrayal of disabilities on television and in movies and I don’t often get a better chance to rant about it than “a major character on a popular show overcomes the same injury as me through nothing but will and his sensei lighting his sneakers on fire,” so that’s what is happening here.
+I know it’s a little silly to run through a fun karate show and point out very specific medical inaccuracies, but it’s one of the things that stinks about the portrayal of disabilities on television and in movies and I don’t often get a better chance to rant about it than “a major character on a popular show overcomes the same injury as me through nothing but willpower and his sensei lighting his sneakers on fire,” so that’s what is happening here.
 I still enjoyed the show!
 It’s fine if you did, too!
 This is just me getting an objection on the record in the hope we can do better moving forward.
 Thank you.

 ITEM NUMBER FOUR — The Bosch Cinematic Universe is expanding… kind of